skramm/homog2d/manual.md

 A demo demonstrating this Opencv binding is provided, try it with `make demo` (requires of course that Opencv is installed on your machine).

+In case you have some trouble building this program, please [read this](misc/opencv_notes.md).

 ## 7 - Numerical data types
 <a name="numdt"></a>